mpwhit14/epig-writing/inscriptionguide.md

 *3) They are using Roman numerals!
 How do I tell the difference between a letter and a number??*

 A bar is usually drawn over numerals in order to represent thousands.
 The rest of the time, there is nothing differentiating numerals from letters, except that a numeral is set apart by small points on each side (like the other words in an inscription).
-There is one dead giveaway, however: numerals will never include a vowel!
 The following symbols are used for Roman numerals in Latin inscriptions:

 **I** = 1
 **V** = 5